NAU Personalized Learning Processes

 Students’ financial aid will disburse and pay any university charges on their LOUIE account.
 If the student receives more aid than there are charges to pay, a refund will be processed by Student and Departmental Account Services (SDAS).
 Students are encouraged to set up a Direct Deposit account through LOUIE for faster delivery of the refund.

-Subscription fees must be paid by the tenth day after a student begins a subscription to avoid being dropped for non-payment.
+Subscription fees must be paid before the tenth day after a student begins a subscription to avoid being dropped for non-payment.

 Subscription Costs Accordion Closed